liu798675179/Introduction_to_Algorithms_by_CPP_Implementation/README.md

 # Introduction to Algorithms by C++ Implementation.
-C++ implementation of the pseudo code in a book "Introduction to the algorithm".
+C++ implementation of the pseudo code in a book "Introduction to Algorithms".